wfjvdham/Rcourse/extra/tensorflow/tensorflow.md

 TensorFlow
 ========================================================
 author: Wim van der Ham
-date: 2018-05-25
+date: 2018-05-26
 autosize: true

 What is TensorFlow?
 ========================================================

 - General purpose numerical computing library (but used a lot for neural networks)
 - Open source
 - Not all data has to be in RAM
 - Hardware independent (CPU, GPU, TPU)
-- Can distribute computions over different hardware
+- Can distribute computations over different hardware
 - Fast low level computations **c++**
-- R can be really usefull as an interface
+- R can be really useful as an interface

 How does TensorFlow works?
 Tensors
 ========================================================